 On June 28, 2020, we and certain of our subsidiaries filed voluntary petitions for relief under Chapter 11 of the Bankruptcy Code in the Bankruptcy Court.
 The Bankruptcy Court confirmed the Plan in a bench ruling on January 13, 2021 and entered the Confirmation Order on January 16, 2021.
 The Debtors emerged from bankruptcy on February 9, 2021.
 Upon emergence, all existing equity was canceled and New Common Stock was issued to the previous holders of our FLLO Term Loan Facility, Second Lien Notes, senior unsecured notes and certain general unsecured creditors whose claims were impaired as a result of our bankruptcy, as well as to other parties as set forth in the Plan, including to other parties participating in a \$600 million rights offering.
 Upon emergence from bankruptcy, we adopted fresh start accounting, which resulted in us becoming a new entity for financial reporting purposes.
-Accordingly, the consolidated financial statements on or after February 9, 2021 are not comparable to the consolidated financial statements prior to that date.
-To facilitate our discussion in this report, we refer to the post-emergence reorganized company as the "Successor" and the pre-emergence company as the "Predecessor."
+Accordingly, the consolidated financial statements on or after February 9, 2021 are not comparable to the consolidated financial statements on or after February 9, 2021 are not comparable to the post-emergence reorganized company as the "Successor" and the pre-emergence company as the "Predecessor."
 See Note 2 and Note 3 of the notes to our consolidated financial statements included in Item 8 of Part II of this report for further discussion of our bankruptcy, the resulting reorganization and fresh start accounting.